assayer5/portfolio/README.md

 ### [Microarray Leukemia Classification](https://github.com/assayer5/microarray-leukemia-classif)

-#### Overview
-Classified microarray samples as Acute Lymphoblastic Leukemia (ALL) or Acute Myeloid Leukemia (AML) using a support vector classifier (SVC) on a small subset of the normalized intensity values of 7,129 genes from microarray samples generated by Golub, et al.
+**Overview:** Classified microarray samples as Acute Lymphoblastic Leukemia (ALL) or Acute Myeloid Leukemia (AML) using a support vector classifier (SVC) on a small subset of the normalized intensity values of 7,129 genes from microarray samples generated by Golub, et al.
 Final model scored a mean accuracy of 0.946 with 5-fold cross validation on the training set and classified samples with an accuracy of 0.882 on the test set.

 tags: classification, feature selection, correlation matrix, scipy, seaborn, pandas